AcmeCat/AcmeCat/README.md

 My name is Rory and I am a Software Engineer 😃

-I've been an avid programmer for more than a decade, and have recently formalised my knowledge with a [Bachelor of Information Technology](https://github.com/AcmeCat/documents/blob/main/Testamur.pdf)
+I've been an avid programmer for more than a decade, have formalised my knowledge with a [Bachelor of Information Technology](https://github.com/AcmeCat/documents/blob/main/Testamur.pdf) and am currently upskilling in advanced iOS architecture.

 I have previously worked professionally as a full stack web developer.
-However, I am currently focussing my attention on developing cloud-backed iOS and Android applications.
+I have published 2 Apps to the iOS App Store.
+I am an advocate for TDD and SOLID principles.

 ---
 ### :hammer_and_wrench: Tools I Use Often: